MicroSaaSFactory

 Guided demo

-Each step is intentionally tied to an existing MicroSaaS Factory surface, so the demo explains how the product works without adding a separate sample workspace or fake data layer.
+Each step is tied to an existing MicroSaaS Factory surface, so the demo explains how $9 validation becomes a build decision without adding fake sample data.

 Step 1